jtigger/three-body-problem--zk/pages/Plot.md

 					- she put his pipe in his cold hands
 						- a gift from [[Sha Ruishan (沙瑞山)]]
 			- [[Ye Wenjie (叶文洁)]] went to [[Sha Ruishan (沙瑞山)]]'s home, discovering she had committed suicide
+				- the [[Red Union]] Guards ransacked her home collapsed:: true
+					- and then cleaned up after themselves... sortof
 				- [[Sha Ruishan (沙瑞山)]] has been suffering during the cultural revolution collapsed:: true
-				- the [[Red Union]] Guards ransacked her home
-					- and then cleaned up after themselves... sortof
 					- she committed suicide
 						- put on a little bit of lipstick and high heals collapsed:: true
 							- a protest to the communists
 						- took sleeping pills
 		- ### 2.
 The Silent Spring
 			- [[Khingan Mountains]] , 1969
 		- ### 3.
 Red Coast 1